 Each engine can have several pistons, usually in a V-shaped row, which is how some engines (V8 and V12) get their names.
 This type of engine can be used in either automobile, aircraft, and ships.
 One such V12 engine, Rolls Royce's Merlin, ran two of World War II's most iconic aircrafts, the Spitfire and the Hurricane.
 A more recent example is the V10 engine that powers the Audi R8 to a top speed of over 200 miles per hour.
-If you would like to know how to calculate the speed of your car, head over to our speed calculator.
+Piston engines are also used to power motorboats.
+If you would like to know how to calculate the speed of your car or boat, head over to our speed calculator.

 We can also see pistons in action in pumps.
 The piston moves up and down the pump cylinder to create pressure which moves the liquids or gases at a desired flow rate.